 Medications are prescribed in combination with therapy to manage cravings and withdrawal symptoms.

 Medication-assisted treatment is a proven approach to managing opioid addiction.
-Medications like methadone, buprenorphine, and naltrexone can help manage cravings.
+Medications other than methadone, such as buprenorphine, and naltrexone can help manage cravings.
 They also reduce withdrawal symptoms, allowing people to focus on their recovery.

 One-on-one sessions with a therapist to explore the underlying causes of addiction and develop coping skills.

 Individual therapy allows clients to explore underlying issues that may contribute to addiction.
 A therapist can help clients develop coping skills, and improve communication and relationships.
 They will also identify and address triggers for drug use.